zukunft/zukunft.com/docs/code_test_coverage.md

     \-- get_verb - 1 unit test calls shared by 6 classes
     \-- get_verb_id - 0 unit test calls shared by 3 classes
     \-- impact - 0 unit test calls shared by 9 classes
+    \-- is_factor - 0 unit test calls shared by 3 classes
     \-- is_info - 0 unit test calls shared by 5 classes
     \-- is_measure - 2 unit test calls shared by 6 classes
     \-- is_or_can_be - 0 unit test calls